-Fruit develop as 1-5 apocarpic dry dehiscent leathery-woody globose-cylindrical follicles, 4-8cm long, and these turn an eye-catching orange as they ripen and open, revealing a variable number of edible hazelnut-sized black coated seeds with creamy white kernels.
+Fruit develop as 1-5 apocarpic dry dehiscent leathery-woody globose-cylindrical follicles, 4-8cm long.
+These turn an eye-catching orange-red as they ripen and open, revealing a variable number of edible hazelnut-sized black coated seeds with creamy white kernels.

-Harvest is normally in late Spring Summer.
-Pods are best picked when fully coloured but before they dehisce and then require dispersed seeds to be gathered up from the ground.
+Harvest is normally in late Spring and Summer.
+Pods are best picked when fully coloured but before they dehisce and will then require dispersed seeds to be gathered up from the ground.

 All plants devote considerable metabolic energy to produce a variety of defense chemicals that can deter inappropriate predation.
 Peanut tree seeds contain cyclopropenoid fatty acids (as with many species in the Malvaceae) and these should be degraded by roasting before eating.
 This also enhances flavour and facilitates seed coat removal.

 Generally not a problem, although leaf-eating insects have been reported.